ebrandle/conlang-translation-db/README.md

 # Python-SQLite Translation Database
 https://github.com/ebrandle/conlang-translation-db/

+## Description
+This is a simple python/sqlite interactive database designed to help authors, worldbuilders, and conlangers keep track of the words in their created language.

+As of 2021/07/20, this program only supports single-word translation.
+Multi-word/phrase translation can be done in a roundabout way by entering the phrase as a new "word"\*, but sentence translation must be completed by the user since conlang grammar often diverges from English grammar.

+\* If you take this path, adding a category called "phrases" is recommended.

 Note: While not at all required, I would love to be told if anyone uses my code.
 I love helping people and it's nice to know when my work pays off.

 ## Commands